LLNL/llnl.github.io/pages/about/faq.md

 * Alternatively, you can submit a pull request [updating the `input_lists.json` file](https://github.com/LLNL/llnl.github.io/blob/main/_visualize/input_lists.json), with your organization and/or repository names.

+* If your repo is part of the [RADIUSS project](https://software.llnl.gov/radiuss/projects/), be sure to add it to that repo's [`contributor-ci.yaml` file](https://github.com/LLNL/radiuss/blob/main/contributor-ci.yaml).

 * If you have a project logo, please follow the [instructions](https://github.com/LLNL/llnl.github.io/tree/main/assets/images/logos) for naming and uploading the file.
 If your repo is part of a non-LLNL organization that has its own avatar, that image will automatically display next to the repo name in the catalog, unless superseded by a repo-specific logo.

 ### How do I let people know about my new repo?